Minimal Learning Machine for Multi-Label Learning: Experiments and Results

-According to the results, \mname's performance is the strongest for \textsc{Coverage}.
-Based on solely the average ranks, an average rank difference between \mname and RF-PCT is largest for \textsc{Coverage}.
-Good performance regarding this metric indicates that if thresholding for \mname is properly set, it should give an edge for \mname in the bipartition-based comparison at least for the \textsc{Accuracy} metric.
+According to the results, ML-MLM's performance is the strongest for \textsc{Coverage}.
+Based on solely the average ranks, an average rank difference between ML-MLM and RF-PCT is largest for \textsc{Coverage}.
+Good performance in respect of this metric indicates that if thresholding for ML-MLM is properly set, it should give an edge to ML-MLM in the bipartition-based comparison at least for the \textsc{Accuracy} metric.

-In summary, for the ranking-based metrics, there are no statistically significant differences between \mname and RF-PCT.
-Although, \mname has a better average rank than RF-PCT for each of the metrics.
+In summary, for the ranking-based metrics, there are no statistically significant differences between ML-MLM and RF-PCT.
+However, ML-MLM has a better average rank than RF-PCT for each of the metrics.